megha-unnikrishnan/Todo-Project/README.md

 Description
 In main page includes:
-->Add a task with priority and date in which task created ->Able to see the task added
+->Add a task with priority and date
+->Able to see the task details
 ->Able to update and Delete the particular task